jbcodeforce/kafka-studies/docs/mirrormaker.md

   [KafkaProducer] - Message delivered to products [0]
   ```

-* To validate the data are in the source topic we can use the console consumer.
+* To validate the data are in the source topic we can use the kafka console consumer.
 Here are the basic commands:

   ```shell
   docker run -ti -v $(pwd):/home --network kafkanet strimzi/kafka:latest-kafka-2.4.0 bash